Flagship Fish Habitat Rehabilitation Grants

 The program builds on the existing Habitat Action Grants program and seeks to tackle much larger scale projects that require higher levels of funding assistance.

-Flagship Fish Habitat Rehabilitation Grants are now closed
+Flagship Fish Habitat Rehabilitation Grants are closed.

 For further information and general enquiries, please contact James Wraith – Flagship Fish Habitat Rehabilitation Grants Coordinator via email fish.habitat@dpi.nsw.gov.au or ring 0447 286 257.